officialaltafshaikh/officialaltafshaikh/README.md

 ## I'm a Student of BSc Information Technology!!

-- 🌱 I’m Qucik learner
+- 🌱 I’m Quick learner
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects